MuhammadSaqibHanif/Flutter/assets/roadmap/english_language/4 - DAILY ROUTINE.md

 - Write their meaning in English (use Urdu only if you must)
 - Create YOUR OWN example sentence

+- Check meanings in **English dictionary only** (like Cambridge Dictionary)
+- In your notebook, write meaning in English first
+- Add Urdu translation only if you need it to remember
+- Goal: Gradually reduce Urdu translations over 30 days

 **Format**:

 ```